In This Review..

 While most cards waive the fee on just the first late payment, the Citi Simplicity Card waives fees on all late payments.
 It also provides the freedom to choose payment due dates in order to accommodate any kind of financial situation.

 Despite its exceptional forgiveness policy, the card has no kind of rewards program enticing customers to swipe.
 There’s also a sizable difference in duration for the card’s intro 0% APR periods on purchases and balance transfers, which, as you’ll see, can come into conflict with the card’s seemingly generous interest policy.

-Let’s take a closer look at the benefits and drawbacks of the Citi Double Cash Card – and whether or not it’s right for your wallet…
+Let’s take a closer look at the benefits and drawbacks of the Citi simplicity Card – and whether or not it’s right for your wallet.

 As with most other Citi options, this card doesn’t charge an annual fee, which means you don’t have to worry about swiping enough to cover a fixed yearly payment.
 No annual fee is a highly competitive perk since the average annual credit card fee is around $147.

 The Citi Simplicity Card’s other attractive perks are the exceptionally long interest-free periods for purchases.
-New customers enjoy 0% interest on all purchases for the first 12 months.
+New customers enjoy 0% interest on all purchases and balance transfers for the first 18 months.